-Jesus of Nazareth is credited with the phrase “Let him who is without sin, cast the first stone…”.
-By that I remember that, “which more which less, everyone why we shut”.
+Jesus of Nazareth is credited with the phrase “the one of you who is free from sin, throwing the first stone…”.
+That's what I want to remember that, “which more than the least, all why shut up we have”.

-Beyond the philosophical sense of the Business ethics, I like to analyze it in the sense of: set of customs and norms that guide human behavior or value of a community.
+Beyond the philosophical aceptivity of business ethics, I like to analyze it in the sense of: a set of customs and standards that direct or value the human behavior of a community.

 Personal brand and business ethics

 Ethics has a close relationship with personal branding.
-In managing our personal brand value proposition work, something that projects a benefit to others.
-Ethical behavior of each person has consequences for others.
-If we were hermits, such behavior would be irrelevant.
-Living in community, We pledge to respect each estate values.
+In the management of our personal brand we work the value proposition, something that projects a benefit to others.
+Each person's ethical behavior has consequences for others.
+If we were anacoretas, that behavior would be irrelevant.
+Living in community, we are committed to respecting root values.

 Three examples of business ethics

 I've collected three cases of business ethicsI think they're exemplary, two of them in the inspiring and positive realm, the latter as an example of human misery, counter-value.
 All three are or have been influential people, powerful in their work universe.

 1. Christopher Columbus, the soul of La Fageda